PDF to QR code: How to create a QR code for a PDF.

 How to convert your PDF to a QR code in 3 steps.

-Have a PDF file you want to share?
-Whether it’s a professional portfolio, student project or business document, you can easily transform your PDF into a shareable QR code with Adobe.
+You can easily convert your PDFs to QR codes using online tools like the Adobe QR code generator.
+Whether it’s a professional portfolio, student project or business document, with Adobe, you can easily transform your PDF into a shareable QR code to add to digital assets, or print and display.

 1. Upload your PDF.

-To start the process of creating a PDF QR code, you first need to select a PDF file to share.
+To start the process of creating your QR code, you first need to select a PDF file to share.
 If it’s digital – great.
-If it’s a physical document you use the free Adobe Mobile Scanner App to scan and save it as a PDF.
+If it’s a physical document, use the free Adobe Mobile Scanner App to scan and save it as a PDF.

 Next, you need to upload your PDF file.
 To do this, use an online file-sharing platform to host your PDF document publicly – this could be a website or cloud hosting platform.

-Successfully transformed your PDF into a QR code?
-There’s only one thing left to do – share it.
+Once you’ve successfully transformed your PDF into a QR code, test and review it to make sure it works.
+Just scan it with your phone and see if it directs you to the right URL.
+Then, there’s only one thing left to do – share it.
 Upload it onto your website, attach it to your email or print it onto pamphlets, leaflets or business cards to share.

 When should you create a QR code for a PDF?

-There are a range of reasons why you might want to create a QR code for a PDF file:
+There are a range of reasons why you might want to create a QR code for a PDF file using Adobe tools:

 FAQs.